 Universal's expansion is driven partly by competition with The Walt Disney Company, which operates parks in California, Florida, Tokyo, Paris, Shanghai, and Hong Kong.
 Disney's global footprint is broader than Universal's, and Bedford helps close that gap.
 The two companies have a relationship that is competitive yet mutually beneficial — each company's investments push the other to innovate, and the resulting improvements benefit guests at both brands' parks.

 Industry analysts speculate that Universal's expansion will continue beyond Bedford, with potential future parks in South-East Asia, the Middle East, or South America.
 Each new park extends the brand's global reach and generates recurring revenue through gate admissions, hotel bookings, merchandise, and food sales.
-Bedford, as Universal's European flagship, will serve as a proof of concept for future international expansions.
+Bedford will serve as an important new step in Universal's international expansion.

 For UK theme park fans, the strategic context is less important than the practical reality: a world-class Universal resort is coming to Bedfordshire, and it will be designed to compete with the very best themed entertainment on the planet.
 That is the benefit of being part of a global strategy backed by billions of pounds and decades of expertise.